jkassemi/stubby/README.md

 # Stubby

-A local DNS and HTTP server combo that provides a package manager solution to configuring network systems on a development machine.
+A local DNS and HTTP server combo that provides a declarative environment based configuration for talking to servers that aren't necessarily in a standard production stack.

 Use it to: